ABOUT CHEF SANTI

 is in the past

-Santi hales from Cee, a small village in Galicia, in the North West of Spain.
+Santi hales from Cee, a small village in Galicia, the North West of Spain.
 He grew up with the best of produce, learning from generations of artisans, one side of the family farmers the other fisherman.
-His passion for food and cooking was ignited very young by his mum and granny whom taught him a lesson he never forgot, “love the ingredients”.
+His passion for food and cooking was ignited from very young by his mum and granny whom taught him a lesson he never forgot, “love the ingredients”.
 In his teens, the family moved to England where he spent 30 years.
-His first job in a kitchen was washing plates at a local restaurant and from there worked his way up the ladder, ending up in Michelin Star establishments around the UK and Europe, a career spanning nearly 20 years.
+His first job in a kitchen was washing plates at a local restaurant and from there worked his way up the ladder, ending up in Michelin Star establishments around the UK in a career spanning more than 20 years.

-Santi’s origins and family link him to his food roots, his creative mind and personal professional footprint give him diversity for his cuisine and life, he aims to explore gastronomy as far as he can with a responsible attitude, combining classic with modern techniques for his Chef’s Table Cape Town.
+Santi’s origins and family, link him to his food roots, his creative mind and personal professional footprint give him diversity within his cuisine and aims to explore gastronomy as far as he can with a responsible attitude, combining classic with modern techniques but always looking to learn and move his cuisine forward.

 “To cook and eat with Intelligence.
 The future of food is in the past”